A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Constrained MDP Optimization Algorithm

-Algorithm~\ref{alg:PDGD-OPS} provides the pseudo-code of PDGD-OPS.
+Algorithm~\ref{alg:PDGD-OPS} provides the pseudo-code of the PDGD-OPS algorithm.
 As mentioned before, the algorithm employs two regret minimizers, named \texttt{UC-O-GDPS} and \texttt{OGD}, working on the space of the primal and dual variables, respectively.
 The occupancy measure is initialized uniformly (Line~\ref{PDGD:qinit}) by the primal player.
 We refer to Section~\ref{sec:AdvMDP} for the description of the \texttt{UC-O-GDPS} initialization.
 The dual player is initialized by the \texttt{OGD.INIT} procedure which takes as input the decision space $\mathcal{D}$ and a learning rate $\eta$, and it returns the vector $\lambda_{1}=\underline{0}$ associated with the dual variable (Line~\ref{PDGD:lambdainit}).

-During the learning process, at each episode $t\in[T]$, PDGD-OPS plays the policy $\pi^{\widehat{q}_{t}}$ induced by the occupancy measure $\widehat{q}_{t}$ computed in the previous episode (Line~\ref{PDGD:traj}).
-The feedback received by the learner once the episode is concluded concerns the trajectory $(x_{k} , a_{k})_{k=0}^{L-1}$ traversed in the CMDP, the reward vector and constraint matrix for that specific episode.
+During the learning process, at each episode $t\in[T]$, the PDGD-OPS algorithm plays the policy $\pi^{\widehat{q}_{t}}$ induced by the occupancy measure $\widehat{q}_{t}$ computed in the previous episode (Line~\ref{PDGD:traj}).
+The feedback received by the learner once the episode is concluded concerns the trajectory $(x_{k} , a_{k})_{k=0}^{L-1}$ traversed in the CMDP, the reward vector, and the constraint matrix for that specific episode.

-Given the observed feedback, the algorithm builds the Lagrangian objective function (Line~\ref{PDGD:lossbuild}) as the loss $\ell_t = G_t\lambda_t - r_t$ and feeds it to the primal player along with the trajectory and the adaptive learning rate (Line~\ref{PDGD:learningrate}).
+Given the observed feedback, the algorithm builds the Lagrangian objective function (Line~\ref{PDGD:lossbuild}), namely $\ell_t = G_t\lambda_t - r_t$, which is fed in the form of a loss into the primal player along with the trajectory and the adaptive learning rate (Line~\ref{PDGD:learningrate}).
 The trajectory is needed to estimate the transition probabilities, while the rationale of the adaptive learning rate is to remove the quadratic dependence from $\|\lambda\|_1$ in the regret bound of the primal player.
-We refer to Section~\ref{sec:AdvMDP} for the description of \texttt{UC-O-GDPS.UPDATE} (Line~\ref{PDGD:qupdate}).
+See Section~\ref{sec:AdvMDP} for the description of \texttt{UC-O-GDPS.UPDATE} (Line~\ref{PDGD:qupdate}).

+To conclude, we notice that the dual player receives only the loss $-G_t^\top \widehat{q}_t$, since the $r_t^{\top}\widehat{q}_t$ factor has no dependence on the optimization variable $\lambda_t$, and, thus, it does not affect the optimization process.
+For the sake of completeness, we report the \texttt{OGD} update of the dual player, namely \texttt{OGD.UPDATE} (Line~\ref{PDGD:lambdaupdate}), defined as follows: